 Incidental permits and/or parking tickets… oops

-If you are moving into a city where traffic and parking can be challenging, put in the leg work ahead of time to secure your permits for the truck to park on the street at your new residence on moving day.
-Otherwise, any parking tickets or violations that the truck receives may be passed along to you by the company — or you’ll be hit with a long carry fee if the truck has to park far away due to lack of availability of a large enough parking space.
+If you are moving into a city where traffic and parking can be challenging, it is important to do some research and secure the proper permits needed for the moving truck to park by your residence.
+This can help minimize the risk of your moving company getting ticketed.
+Some moving companies will pass along any parking tickets or violations that the truck receives.
+Additionally, some moving companies will also charge a long carry fee if the moving truck has to park far away due to lack of availability of a large enough parking space.
+Planning ahead and securing the proper permits will make the parking process smooth and will also help you avoid unexpected moving costs.

 Surprise “Storage In Transit”